Jin418code/Jin418code/README.md

 Everything is on me <br/>

 Never forget what I felt on bday 04/18/22 <br/>
-Never forget what I heard and decided on 05/07/22
+Never forget what I heard and decided on 05/07/22<br/>
+And then I will say "everything was easier than then" in future, wait for it.
 <br/>

 ----------------------------